Preferred bidder announced

 The project includes a new 17,000 - 18,000 seat entertainment arena and ancillary facilities to support the arena's operation along with new public spaces and active transport connections to the CBD and Roma St Parklands.
 The development will sit on an elevated structure above existing railways, road and property on the site.

 The concept design also includes potential commercial and residential towers where the Brisbane Transit Centre sits.
 The Center is being demolished to construct the new underground Roma Street Cross River Rail station.
-Early works are expected to begin in 2019 with demolition of the Centre expected in late-2020.
+Demolition began in December 2019.

 The project was originally proposed by AEG Ogden through the Queensland Government's previous market led proposal framework.
 Depending on the procurement approach chosen by the government, the project is likely to require private finance.
 Traditional, alliance and Public Private Partnership procurement approaches were considered as part of the business case.